Arlanthir/notes/games/ttrpg/DungeonsAndDragons.md

 ### Flying

-If a flying creature is knocked prone, has its speed reduced to 0 or otherwise immobilized, it falls.
+If a flying creature is knocked **prone**, has its speed reduced to 0 or otherwise immobilized, it falls.
 - Exception: if it has the ability to *hover* or if being held aloft by magic (e.g. **fly** spell).

 ## Combat